cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/reconstruct.rst

     correctness).
 Reconstruct with -G should fix all possible individual message issues, including corrupted data files.

+.. option:: -I

+    If two mailboxes exist with the same UNIQUEID and reconstruct visits both of them, -I will cause the second mailbox to have a new UNIQUEID created for it.
+If you don't specify -I, you will just get a syslog entry telling you of the clash.

 .. option:: -R

     Perform a UID upgrade operation on GUID mismatch files.
 Use this